Baguage/pyqualtrics/README.md

 Please refer to http://www.qualtrics.com/university/researchsuite/developer-tools/api-integration/qualtrics-rest-api/ for information on how to get your API Token and other Qualtrics IDs.

+This is how you get get list of all responses to a survey.
+A python dictionary is returned by getLegacyResponseData function

 ```python
 from pyqualtrics import Qualtrics